Chasmical/Sands/README.md

 Checks the RogueLibs' `DebugFlags.EnableTools` flag and enables some tools:
 - `[DEBUG] +10 Nuggets` button in the Loadouts;

+## Immediate Logger

+Loggers commonly implement a writing buffer, so that they don't have to constantly write logs to the file, every time a Log method is called.
+This one doesn't implement it, so it should catch any and all logs, even if the game or your computer crashes.

 ## Jumping Mod